Welcome to this week's edition of Munchkin Monday!

 Yeah, this recipe is definitely a winner.

-Stir spinach mixture and cottage cheese into the cooked grits then immediately spoon into 24 large muffin cups sprayed with non-stick spray.
-About 1.5 tbsp each.
+- Stir spinach mixture and cottage cheese into the cooked grits then immediately spoon into 24 large muffin cups sprayed with non-stick spray.
+About 1.5 tablespoon each.